tultul04/Twitter-Analysis-PowerBI/README.md

 ## 🚀 How to Run
 - [Clone the repo]Clone the repo
-- [Open TwitterAnalytics.pbix in Power BI Desktop] (#Open TwitterAnalytics.pbix in Power BI Desktop) -Ensure dataset is connected or imported
+- [Open TwitterAnalytics.pbix in Power BI Desktop]
--Interact with the filters and visuals
+- [Ensure dataset is connected or imported]